Back to Health & Behavior Studies

 Due to the breadth of our aims, we admit students who have undergraduate degrees in a wide variety of fields, students who are career changers, and students who wish to combat health disparities facing low-resource communities.
 Such students bring valuable knowledge, skills and attitudes to our Program and to the field of nutrition.

 The Program puts a heavy emphasis on providing students with practical experiences in addition to traditional classroom lectures and discussions.
 Among the course-related educational experiences available to students are field experiences in community nutrition, planning and teaching of nutrition sessions to selected audiences in the community, food education and gardening projects in schools, dietary analyses, and online computer activities.
 Advanced practicums provide experiences at various clinical and community nutrition, as well as foodservice, sites.
 Supervised practicum in sports nutrition is included in the Nutrition and Exercise Physiology degree.
 The faculty of the Program in Nutrition are actively engaged in cutting-edge and transformative research, evaluation, policy, and other scholarly activities, and write articles for peer-reviewed journals, books, and reports.
 Students are an integral part of these activities.
 Students are welcome to participate in research and demonstration projects within the Program in Nutrition.
-Faculty research focuses on the promotion of childhood obesity prevention, fruit and vegetable consumption in urban communities, healthy scratch- cooked school lunches, diet adherence and quality of life for those with celiac disease, parenting practices to improve their child’s diet and oral health, nutrition education policy, and more.
+Faculty research focuses on the promotion of childhood obesity prevention, fruit and vegetable consumption in urban communities, healthy scratch-cooked school lunches, diet adherence and quality of life for those with celiac disease, parenting practices to improve children’s diet and oral health, nutrition education policy, and more.
 Because of Teachers College’s location in New York City, there are also virtually unlimited opportunities for students to become involved in a variety of food/nutrition-related activities.
 The faculty and staff can arrange for students who have credit hours available to receive credit for such activities where appropriate.

 Students may enroll for all degree programs on a full-time or part-time basis.
 For the M.S. degrees, students can complete the degree, and gain eligibility for taking the RDN exam, in two, three, or four years.